grafana/metrictank/docs/render-path.md

 a pre-canonical series is simply a series that after normalizing, will be canonical.
 I.O.W. is a series that is fetched in such a way that when it is fed to Consolidate(), will produce a canonical series.
 See above for more details.
+Note: this can only be done to the extent we know what the normalization looks like.
+(by setting up req.AggNum and req.OutInterval for normalization).
+For series that get (further) normalized at runtime, we can't predict this at fetch time and have to remove points to make the output canonical.

 ## nudging